 Secondary and waterway trails connect to LPS spines to create an interconnected trail system.
-As habitat for wildlife becomes increasingly fragmented by roads and other development and further affected by environmental factors related to climate change, many species must rely on wildlife corridors for dispersal to suitable habitats, as well as to find food, water, shelter, and to reproduce.
+As habitat for wildlife becomes increasingly fragmented by roads and other development and further affected by environmental factors, many species must rely on wildlife corridors for dispersal to suitable habitats, as well as to find food, water, shelter, and to reproduce.
 These trails can facilitate wildlife movement between habitats.